springernature/frontend-playbook/performance/browser-caching.md

 ## HTML Markup

 * Serve these with a `Cache-Control: no-cache` header.
 This will instruct the browser to cache locally but only after checking with the server that the content hasn’t changed.
 Note that `no-cache` does NOT mean "don’t cache", rather it tells the browser to always revalidate when the resource is requested. `no-store` tells the browser not to cache at all, which isn’t usually desirable.
+* See [Caching best practices](https://jakearchibald.com/2016/caching-best-practices/) for more information.

 ## CSS, JS and Images